Navigation

 Hullett House: A Journey Through Hong Kong's History

-Among the most unique small luxury hotels Hong Kong offers, Hullett House occupies the magnificently restored former Marine Police Headquarters building.
-This exclusive boutique property features just ten individually designed suites, each reflecting a different era of Hong Kong's rich history.
-From the opulent Edwardian to the sophisticated Art Deco periods, every suite tells a story through carefully curated furnishings, artwork, and architectural details.
-The property's Heritage 1881 location provides guests with exclusive access to luxury shopping and fine dining while maintaining an atmosphere of historical reverence.
+Among the most unique small luxury hotels Hong Kong offers, Hullett House occupies the magnificently restored former Marine Police Headquarters at 2A Canton Road (phone: +852 3988 0000; website: hullett.com).
+This exclusive boutique property features just 10 suites, each reflecting a different era of Hong Kong's history—from Edwardian opulence to Art Deco sophistication.
+Rates range HK$3,500-HK$8,000 per night, with heritage views and butler service.
+At Heritage 1881, it's a portal to colonial past amid modern luxury shopping.

 Budget-Conscious Options: Comfort Without Compromise